gaurabhc/Rails-Bulk-Upload/README.md

-Test Application for uploading objects to db with csv
+Application for uploading objects in bulk to db with csv